qidi-community/Plus4-Wiki/content/measuring-gantry-induced-probe-distance-variation/README.md

 So with the help of AI, Im working on this gcode macro to map and measure variation if present:
 (This is put at the bottom of gcode_macro.cfg, klipper restarted, and then GRID_PROBE_COMPARE selected from the marco menu, the result being printed to console at the end)

+This code will measure the Z with the nozzle and then the probe for each given point, you can look for differences between points, as ideally there should be no difference.

 ```
 [gcode_macro GRID_PROBE_COMPARE]
 variable_z_nozzle: 0